How to Fix Not Getting Verification Texts on Android & iPhone

 2. Conflicts with iMessage

-When iMessage is enabled, it can sometimes interfere with delivering standard SMS text, including verification text codes.
-In such cases, the messages won’t reach your device.
+When iMessage is enabled, it can sometimes interfere with receiving standard SMS text, including verification text codes.
+In such cases, the messages are not delivered to your device.

 Additionally, if you have synced multiple Apple devices to the same Apple ID, the message is sometimes only received in a single device.